baileyherbert/packr/README.md

 }
 ```

 Finally, open a terminal in the project's root directory and run `packr build`.
-A bundle file called `bundle.packr.php` will be created in the same directory.
+A bundle file called `bundle.php` will be created in the same directory.
 You can run it with PHP or through a web server:

 ```
-> php bundle.packr.php
+> php bundle.php
 Hello world!
 ```